-There are a large number of vehicles in the diesel fleet which have no emissions control technology, except to limit smoke.
-There is a capacity to reduce harmful emissions from vehicles certified to pre-2002 standards (when new emissions ADRs take effect) by retrofitting exhaust system components.
+There are a large number of older vehicles in the diesel fleet which have limited emissions control technology.
+There is capacity to reduce harmful emissions from vehicles certified to pre-2002 standards by retrofitting exhaust system components.

 There are a range of emission reduction technologies which could be considered for a retrofit program.
 Factors to consider in selecting suitable technologies include: